axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 **Note:** `contract-admin` queries `admin` address, not `governance` address.
 Use raw axelard queries above to verify governance transfers.

-**⚠️ Important:** If the governance address is not set to the Governance Module after the proposal passes, **STOP** and investigate before proceeding to the next steps.
+**Important:** If the governance address is not set to the Governance Module after the proposal passes, **STOP** and investigate before proceeding to the next steps.
 Possible causes:
 - Proposal did not pass (check proposal status with `axelard query gov proposal <proposal_id>`)
 - Proposal passed but not yet executed (wait for execution)
 - Wrong contract address or message format in the proposal